 Q: OK, let's say I'm *not* trying to grind rails or do skateboard tricks.
 But I do ride hard, on and off road on all kinds of terrain.
 How will those Two-X housings, being physically under my board, affect my ride?

-The most likely way for someone to actually shatter a Two-X housing is by repeatedly dropping onto it onto curbs or rocks with the rider's full weight (this has happened twice), or to wipe out at high speed, and have the bad luck to have their Two-X slam directly into a concrete curb at full speed (this has happened once).
+The most likely way to actually shatter a Two-X housing is by repeatedly dropping onto it onto curbs or rocks with the rider's full weight (this has happened twice), or to wipe out at high speed and have the bad luck to have the Two-X slam directly into a concrete curb at full speed (this has happened once).
 So avoid these things.

 Q: I managed to crack open, or otherwise trash my housings.
 What can I do?

 A: Contact our support.
 We will swap your f'd up housings for new ones for a reasonable fee that's just enough to cover our time, cost of new housings, and shipping.